saransathish/Smart-Health-Assistant-with-Adaptive-AI/README.md

-# Improvising User Interactive Ai healthcare Bot Using BERD (Project in Progress)
+# Improvising User Interactive Ai healthcare Bot Using BERT (Project in Progress)

 ### Project Overview
 This project aims to create an **AI-Driven Patient Assistant** using **BERD** to enhance patient care and engagement.
 The system continuously learns from patient feedback and healthcare interactions to provide adaptive and optimized healthcare recommendations.
 By integrating **Augmented Reality (AR)**, we aim to create an intuitive and interactive healthcare experience.